samuelortion/WGDdetector.smk/README.md

 > [!Note]
 > The goal of this repository is to provide an implementation that matches the results given by the published pipeline while being easier to use; and to learn more doing so.

+> [!Warning]
+> This repository is a WIP.
+It currently does not implement all WGDdetector steps.

 ## Install

 Clone this repository (use `--recurse-submodules`)